aurelien-riv/ariviere.github.io/_posts/2020-11-03-magento-manual-bundling-javascript-directories.markdown

 The bundle file will be the main file of the group.
 I chose that as a convention, I don't think it would change anything if you don't follow it but that's how I did it.

-As the main file will contain all the bundled modules, if you wanted to override the file before bundling it, you could name of overriden module module.override.js for instance, and adapt the script accordingly, it shouldn't be hard to do.
+As the main file will contain all the bundled modules, if you wanted to override the file before bundling it, you could name the overridden module "*module.override.js*" for instance, and adapt the script accordingly, it shouldn't be hard to do.

-I my case I bundled *Magento\_Ui/web/js/lib/logger/console-logger.js* and *Magento\_Ui/web/js/lib/knockout/bootstrap.js* with their respective dependencies.
+In my case I bundled *Magento\_Ui/web/js/lib/logger/console-logger.js* and *Magento\_Ui/web/js/lib/knockout/bootstrap.js* with their respective dependencies.
 That's what I'll show you there.
 It's not generic, but if you understand the logic and you have a basic Bash understanding, you should be able to adapt it to other cases.

 ### Step 1: Combine the files